Jingdezhen Porcelain and the name China

 During the Song and Yuan Dynasties, painting over the surface of porcelain was considered tacky and fell out of favour.
 As the street culture evolved in late Yuan Dynasty and early Ming Dynasty (mid 12th century), painting on porcelain began to reappear and it gained popularity.

 Blue and White China

 Cobalt blue pigment is used to paint the pattern on the kaolin base clay body, and then a layer of transparent glaze is put over the porcelain, and then the piece is fired once in the kiln.
 Once applied, the blue pigment will never fade, and because kaolin is such a strong and forgiving material to work with, there is a very low scrap rate during firing.
 The result is the perfect candidate for early mass-production and exporting.

 This Blue-and-White porcelain quickly became very popular in Asia and Europe during the 16th century, as there was no ceramic like it outside of China.
-During the Ming Dynasty, a Muslim Chinese sailor working for the Emperor, named Zhenghe, sailed to southeast Asia and Africa (AD1405 – 1433).
+During the Ming Dynasty, Zheng He, the famous Chinese mariner and explorer, sailed to southeast Asia and Africa (AD1405 – 1433).
 While travelling, he carried a large amount of blue and white porcelain to give as gifts to the kingdoms he encountered.
 From then on, Jingdezhen Blue-and-White porcelain came to symbolize China for the rest of the world.
 It was also at that time that the sea wave pattern in cobalt blue became popular.

 During the Ming Dynasty (AD1368 – 1644), the multi-colored(五彩 wucai) style of porcelain was perfected and popularized.